Korean Crime-Drama 'Narco-Saints' Season 1: Coming to Netflix in September 2022

 What is the plot of Narco-Saints?

-Based on true events, Suriname takes place in South America, where a drug lord operating in the country has grabbed the attention of the National Intelligence Service.
-The intelligence service enlists the help of an ordinary entrepreneur who set his sights on making his fortune in Suriname but only to fall knee-deep into the world of drug crime.
+Based on true events, Narco-Saints takes place in South America, where a drug lord operating in the country has grabbed the attention of the National Intelligence Service.
+The intelligence service enlists the help of an ordinary entrepreneur who set his sights on making his fortune in Suriname, only to fall knee-deep into the world of drug crime.

 Who are the cast members of Narco-Saints?

-For the award-winning actors Ha Jung Woo, and Hwang Jung Min, will both make their Netflix debut in Narco-Saints.
+Actors Ha Jung Woo and Hwang Jung Min will both make their Netflix debut in Narco-Saints.
 This is only the fourth drama series for Hwang Jung Min, who previously starred in the dramas That Fool (2009), Korean Peninsula (2012), and Hush (2020).

 Between 2002 and 2016 Ha Jung Woo starred in five k-dramas.
 Narco-Saints will be his first k-drama role in six years since starring as himself in a guest role in the 2016 drama Entourage.